Labcorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 Epilepsy affects the brain's ability to transmit electrical impulses and to regulate nerve activity.
 During a seizure, a person may experience changes in consciousness, alterations in sight, smell, and taste, and may experience convulsions.
 The frequency of seizures varies from a single episode, to occasional seizures, to recurrent seizures.
 Seizures are categorized by the parts of the brain and body that are affected.
 Levetiracetam is prescribed to help prevent specific types of recurrent seizures.

 Levetiracetam is one of several newer second-generation antiepileptic drugs.
 It has a wider therapeutic range than many existing first-generation seizure medications.
 That is, the range of concentration in the blood in which the drug is effective without being toxic is broader, making it somewhat safer.
 It is also associated with fewer severe side effects and does not interact with as many other drugs.
-Since it is relatively new, however, it has less of a use history - its long-term safety and efficacy and its appropriate therapeutic range are less well established.
+Levetiracetam provides a combination of effectiveness and safety that is superior to other treatment choices in many clinical circumstances.

 People who have epilepsy will typically take levetiracetam or other medications throughout their lifetime.
-If levetiracetam ceases to be effective or causes adverse effects, then the person may need to be given different drug(s).
+If levetiracetam ceases to be effective or causes adverse effects, then you may need to be given different drug(s).

 No, it requires specialized equipment.
 Blood samples are collected from a vein in the arm and tested in the laboratory.